B2B

 Working within boundaries

-To move faster, I worked with the Tech Lead to design actions in modals instead of full pages.
-This reduced the number of screens and sped up delivery, even if it limited flexibility and design in some flows.
+To move faster, I collaborated with the Tech Lead to design key actions in modals instead of full pages.
+This reduced the number of screens and sped up delivery, while accepting limited flexibility in some flows.

-To move faster, I worked with the Tech Lead to design actions in modals instead of full pages.
-This reduced the number of screens and sped up delivery, even if it limited flexibility and design in some flows.
+To move faster, I collaborated with the Tech Lead to design key actions in modals instead of full pages.
+This reduced the number of screens and sped up delivery, while accepting limited flexibility in some flows.

 Design decisions